Skip to main content

 tip

 The bare ja3_hash field won't be stable for Chrome presets across runs.
 Chrome shuffles its TLS extension order on every connection, so the raw JA3 string changes and the MD5 changes with it.
-JA4 sorts the extension list before hashing, that's why it's stable.
+JA4 sorts the extension list before hashing, which is why it's stable.
 Always verify against ja4 and peetprint_hash, never ja3_hash.

 Full preset catalog